Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Bibliographic comments

 The Lusztig partition was introduced in \cite{L2}.
-Its definition is related to the study of the properties of intersections of conjugacy classes in $G$ with Bruhat cells established in \cite{L3',L4'} where the map $\Phi^W$ from the set of Weyl group conjugacy classes to the set of unipotent classes and its one sided inverse $\Psi^W$, which we use in Section \ref{luspart}, are defined using these properties.
+Its definition is related to the study of the properties of intersections of conjugacy classes in $G_{\bf k}$ with Bruhat cells established in \cite{L3',L4'} where the map $\Phi^W$ from the set of Weyl group conjugacy classes to the set of unipotent classes and its one sided inverse $\Psi^W$, which we use in Section \ref{luspart}, are defined using these properties.
 These properties are also related to the generalized Springer correspondence.
 We only briefly discussed the relevant results in this book.

-The study of intersections of conjugacy classes in $G$ with Bruhat cells was initiated in \cite{St2}.
+The study of intersections of conjugacy classes in $G_{\bf k}$ with Bruhat cells was initiated in \cite{St2}.
 Some results on these intersections were obtained in \cite{EG}, and another map from nilpotent orbits in a complex semisimple Lie algebra to conjugacy classes in the Weyl group was defined in \cite{KL}.
 In \cite{L3'} it is mentioned that this map is likely to coincide with the map $\Psi^W$ introduced in \cite{L3'}.
+The results of \cite{YU} imply that the restriction of $\Psi^W$ to $\underline{\mathcal{N}}(G_1)$ coincides with the Kazhdan-Lusztig map defined in \cite{KL}.

-The main result of Theorem \ref{mainth} on the dimensions of the slices $\Sigma_s$ is an experimental observation made in \cite{S12}, Theorem 5.2.
+The main result of Theorem \ref{mainth} on the dimensions of the slices $\Sigma_{{\bf k}, s}$ is an experimental observation made in \cite{S12}, Theorem 5.2.
 Other results of Section \ref{stt} can also be found in \cite{S12}.

-Note that the the slices $\Sigma_s$ listed in Appendix 2 are slightly different from those from Appendix B to \cite{S12}.
+Note that the slices $\Sigma_{{\bf k}, s}$ listed in Appendix 2 are slightly different from those from Appendix B to \cite{S12}.
 The corresponding slices in both sets have the same dimensions.
 But in this book the roots $\gamma_1,\ldots, \gamma_{l'}$ in the tables in Appendix 2 are chosen in such a way that the corresponding root systems $\Delta_+^s$ satisfy condition (\ref{cond2}).
 The algorithm for constructing the slices $\Sigma_s$ listed in the tables in Appendix B to \cite{S12} was modified to fulfill this condition.
 The description of the original algorithm can be found in \cite{S12}.

 The ordering of the $s$--invariant planes in $\h_{\mathbb{R}}$ according to the angles of rotations by which $s$ acts in the planes as in Theorem \ref{mainth} was used in \cite{XN} to prove properties of minimal length elements in finite Coxeter groups.